-There is good alignment and plentiful education and training capacity in Area 7.
-However According to the Ohio Department of Higher Education, 24% of those earning a bachelor's degree leave Ohio, and 14% of those receiving an associate's degree leave.
-As a result a key concern in many of the counties comprising Area 7 is how to retain millennials by providing work and quality of life opportunities.
+There is good alignment and plentiful education and training capacity in GOWB.
+However According to the 42nd annual "National Movers Study," conducted by United Van Lines for 2019, 55% of people moving to Ohio move there for jobs and 60% of people leaving Ohio are leaving for jobs elsewhere.
+As a result, a key concern in many of the counties comprising GOWB is how to retain workers by providing work and quality of life opportunities.

-However, in Area 7, there are 71,000 unemployed people and 46,880 job openings.
+However, in GOWB, there are 71,000 unemployed people and 46,880 job openings.
 There are occupational sectors where there are more unemployed workers than job openings, and others where the reverse is true.
 Regardless there are more unemployed workers than there are jobs.
 They say workforce is a key element in any economic development initiative.
-In Area 7 economic development, job creation and related training is a key strategy in addressing workforce issues.
+In GOWB economic development, job creation and related training is a key strategy in addressing workforce issues.

-• An analysis of the regional workforce:
+An analysis of the regional workforce: